Policies

 The designated Nursery Fire Safety Officer is responsible for ensuring that:

-· Procedures for emergency evacuation are regularly tested; a report is collated by the Fire Safety Officer of any improvements identified.
+- Procedures for emergency evacuation are regularly tested; a report is collated by the Fire Safety Officer of any improvements identified.
 The report is forwarded to the nursery management team and any other relevant parties who have contributed comments to the report.
-The report is reviewed at the next management meeting – the management team meet each [day of the week] during term time.
+The report is reviewed at the next management meeting – the management team meets each [day of the week] during term time.

 Emergency Evacuation Notice – Guidance